 Author: Marty Wingate

-Fans of cozy mysteries and gardening will enjoy this one.
+Fans of cozy mysteries and gardeners (I don't know a dandelion from a petunia myself) will enjoy this story.

 All the breathable air seemed to have been sucked up by the cloud of irritation that surrounded the inspector.I got this eARC for review from NetGalley.
 You can buy your copy here.